CARMICHAEL’S ANNUAL AWARDS

 Here’s a way to help avoid the frustration when encountering a road lane closure while driving – sign up for email alerts about planned road closures.
 Sacramento County issues periodic alerts providing a list of planned closures for all road ways in the unincorporated area.

 I use these alerts to plan my trips.
 While the list of lane closures is not all-inclusive, it nevertheless provides notice of those planned closures most affecting the traveling public.
 Criteria considered include time of day (peak traffic hours), duration, location, number of lanes, and scope of work.
+Please click on this link to sign up and receive road and lane closure updates via email.

 IDEAS FOR CARMICHAEL PARK